 Tuition and Financial Aid

-During the 2016-2017 academic year, approximately 75% of Syracuse University undergraduate students received some form of financial support totaling $390 million, including assistance from institutional, federal, state, and private sources.
-The single largest form of that financial aid was the nearly $270 million awarded to students in the form of Syracuse University grants and scholarships.
+During the 2018-2019 academic year, 76% of Syracuse University undergraduate students received some form of financial support totaling more than $395 million, including assistance from institutional, federal, state, and private sources.
+The single largest form of that financial aid was the more than $282 million awarded to students in the form of Syracuse University grants and scholarships.

 Also of Interest